Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 The `.json` above shows the structure of the `Invoice`'s configuration file.
 Apart from the rest of the information such as `schema`, that contains custom fields to be filled in during the creation of the document, the `@context` could also be seen to be included.

-The items inside `@context` contain the source of what are the different fields required in the document.
-It would be used to cross check against the items inside `schema` to ensure that the document created using this configuration file does not contain anything more or less than what has already been defined.
+The items inside `@context` contain the types of what are the different fields required in the document.
+It would be used to cross check against the items that have been filled in inside `schema` to ensure that the document created using this configuration file does not contain anything more or less than what has already been defined in `@context`.

 The [URL link](https://schemata.openattestation.com/io/tradetrust/Invoice/1.0/invoice-context.json) that the context of `Invoice` resides in has been included in the `@context` field.
-Individual fields in `schema` would be validated against the `@context` created for `Invoice`.

 :::note
-When the items in `schema` do not match what has already been defined in `@context`, an error would occur when trying to create a document.
+When there are additional items in `schema` which is filled up but does not exist in what has already been defined in `@context`, an error would occur when trying to create a document.
 :::